NiallScott/FetchUtils/README.md

 - `FileFetcher` - used to fetch the contents of a [File](http://developer.android.com/reference/java/io/File.html) on disk
 - `HttpFetcher` - used to fetch the contents of data at a given URL from a HTTP server
+- `OkHttp3Fetcher` - used to fetch the contents of data from a OkHttp3 response
 - Or create your own `Fetcher` by creating a class and implementing `Fetcher`

 ...then select a **reader** class;